dbRaevn/covid19/pandemic/Datasources.md

 10. Report includes breakdowns of deaths by age and sex, state, detail of cause
 11. Some information requires accessing raw data tables
 12. TAS only provides new admissions for hospital and ICU, not in-Hospital and in-ICU numbers
-13. All data provided in graph form only

 **Changelog:**